'Changed man' Allen wants world title after UK win

 In May 2021 he was also declared bankrupt and this victory earns him £250,000.

-Six-time UK Champion Steve Davis, speaking on BBC TV, said: "I'm delighted for him, he's decided to try to do something about his career.
+Six-time UK champion Steve Davis, speaking on BBC TV, said: "I'm delighted for him, he's decided to try to do something about his career.

 "He probably had loads of people over a number of years telling him that if you want to be a serious pro, you've got to lose some weight, you've got to pay the price.